flipperdevices/flipperzero-firmware/AirTagGeneration/README.md

 Use the `generate_keys.py` script to generate the required keys.
 The script will generate a `.keys` or multiple files for each device you want to use.
 Each `.keys` file will contain the private key, the public key (also called advertisement key) and the hashed advertisement key.
 As the name suggests, the private key is a secret and should not be shared.
 The public key (advertisement key) is used for broadcasting the BLE message, the hashed advertisement key is for requesting location reports from Apple.
+The name of the `.keys` file is the MAC address for that generated tag.

 ### request_reports.py
 Use the `request_reports.py` script to request location reports from Apple.
 The script will read the `.keys` files and